joelparkerhenderson/strategy-power-effects/README.md

 ## 7. Partner Power + Collaboration Effects

-### **Definition**
-Partner power multiplies your capabilities by leveraging complementary products, services, or ecosystems.
+### DefinitionPartner power multiplies your capabilities by leveraging complementary products, services, or ecosystems.
 Rather than building everything yourself, you create value through strategic partnerships and platform dynamics.

-### **How It Works**
-Platforms and ecosystems create more value together than the sum of individual parts.
+### How It WorksPlatforms and ecosystems create more value together than the sum of individual parts.
 The platform owner benefits from innovation happening outside their walls, while partners benefit from access to the platform's distribution and infrastructure.

-### **Types of Collaboration Effects**
+### Types of Collaboration Effects
 **Platform Effects**
 - Third parties build on your foundation
 - You benefit from their innovation